outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 3. grub2-mkconfig -o /boot/grub/grub.cfg

     In chroot, grub2-mkconfig failed to probe (by calling os-prober) Windows on HDD.
 When getting into Gentoo, execute it again to make up.

+    In real Gentoo system, *grub2-mkconfig* might complain about *lvmetad* issue which does no harm.
+If you really want to get rid of the warning, just run *rc-service lvmetad start* before *grub2-mkconfig*.

 4. In our scheme, boot and EFI shared partition is not encrypted.
 If it is encrypted by LUKS too, we need more configurations.
 Read [grub2 advanced storage](https://wiki.gentoo.org/wiki/GRUB2/AdvancedStorage).

 # Get out of chroot